kumarspringboot/notes/README.md

 wishGenerator wishG = run.getBean(wishGenerator.class);

-Controller → Service → Repository → Database
+**Controller → Service → Repository → Database**

-@Repository – Handles direct database operations and data access logic.
-This layer maps to the database and performs CRUD operations.
+**@Repository** – Handles direct database operations and data access logic.
+This layer maps to the database and performs CRUD operations.@Repository is typically applied to an **interface** rather than a class.
+This interface extends one of the Spring Data repository interfaces like JpaRepository, CrudRepository, or the base Repository interface.

-@Service – Contains the business logic.
+**@Service** – Contains the business logic.
 It calls the repository layer to fetch or persist data and can include additional processing or transaction management.

-@Controller – Manages incoming web requests, delegates processing to the service layer, and returns responses to the client.@Controller receives HTTP requests, calls the service methods, and returns responses.
+**@Controller** – Manages incoming web requests, delegates processing to the service layer, and returns responses to the client.@Controller receives HTTP requests, calls the service methods, and returns responses.